modelscope/dash-infer/README.md

 - **PTQ Quantization**: Using DashInfer's InstantQuant (IQ), weight-only quantization acceleration can be achieved without training fine-tuning, improving deployment efficiency.
 After accuracy evaluation, IQ has no impact on model accuracy.
 The current version supports weight-only 8-bit quantization on ARM CPUs.
 - **Optimized Computation Kernels**: With OneDNN and self-developed assembly kernels, DashInfer is able to maximize the performance of the hardware on both ARM and x86.
 - **NUMA Aware Design**: DashInfer supports tensor parallel inference across multiple NUMA nodes, fully leveraging the computational power of server CPUs.
 By numactl and a multi-process architecture, the NUMA affinity of threads is accurately controlled to fully utilize the performance of multi-node CPUs and avoid the performance degradation caused by cross-NUMA access.
 For more information on NUMA, see: [Optimizing Applications for NUMA - Intel](https://www.intel.com/content/dam/develop/external/us/en/documents/3-5-memmgt-optimizing-applications-for-numa-184398.pdf), [What is NUMA?](https://www.kernel.org/doc/html/v5.0/vm/numa.html).
-- **Context Length**: The current version supports up to 11k context length, with plans to support even longer context lengths in the future.
+- **Context Length**: The current version supports up to 11k context length, with plans to extend to longer context lengths in the future.
-- **Multi-Language API Interfaces**: Provide C++ and Python interfaces.
-You can directly use the C++ interface to Java, Rust and other programming languages.
+- **Multi-Language API Interfaces**: Both C++ and Python interfaces are supported.
+It is possible to extend C++ interface to Java, Rust and other programming languages, via standard cross-language interfaces.
 - **Operating System Support**: Supports mainstream Linux server operating systems like Centos7 and Ubuntu22.04, and provides corresponding Docker images.

 ## Documents